 - Manage your account online.
 Keep track of spending, set up autopay and sign up for alerts to avoid late payments.
 You can also manage your expenses through Spend Manager, integrating your data directly with QuickBooks.

 - Customer service.
 If you have questions, call American Express’s 24/7 customer service at 1-800-528-4800.

 The Business Platinum Card® from American Express offers a premium travel experience to businesses that seek luxury benefits.
-You’ll get complimentary access to more than 1,100 airport lounges across 120 countries, 24/7 concierge services and complimentary support when booking through Fine Hotels & Resorts.
-You can also upgrade to gold status with the Starwood Preferred Guest loyalty program and Hilton Honors without meeting minimum stay requirements.
+You’ll get complimentary access to more than 1,200 airport lounges across 130 countries, 24/7 concierge services and complimentary support when booking through Fine Hotels & Resorts.
+You can also upgrade to Gold status with the Starwood Preferred Guest and Hilton Honors loyalty programs without meeting minimum stay requirements.

 Not the card for you?
 Compare more business credit cards